andrelandgraf/andrelandgraf/contents/articles/2023-10-07_website_reviews_beginners_guide.md

 imageAltText: Website Reviews - A beginner's guide by Andre Landgraf
 ---

 Reviewing websites is the process of analyzing different aspects of a website.
-You can review your own site to find issues and improve it or review the sites of others to learn or give constructive feedback.
+You can review your own site to find issues and improve it, or review the sites of others to learn or give constructive feedback.
 Like a quality PR review, there is a lot to reviewing websites.
 You can review the overall user experience, the design, the content, the code, the performance, the site’s accessibility, the SEO, and more.
 In this short article, I want to provide you with a simple step-by-step guide to get started with website reviews.

 ## The process

 The goal of following a process is to divide the work into manageable tasks and conquer each task individually.
-Especially when new to programming, everything all at once may seem overwhelming, but you will realize that it is not that hard once you break it down into smaller pieces.
+Especially when new to programming, everything all at once may seem overwhelming, but it gets easier when you break it down into smaller pieces.

 The process I follow when reviewing websites is as follows: